mjharriso/MIDAS/README.md

  MIDAS (Modular Isosurface Data Analysis System) was first developed by Matthew Harrison 2011-2012 as an employee of NOAA in the GFDL Oceans and Climate Group.
-The goal of this project is to produce a convenient and internally consistent environment in which to work with gridded output from numerical models.

  This work is licensed under the Creative Commons